sal515/silabs_multiprotocol/README.md

     Release:        12
     Codename:       bookworm

-    // NOTE: 32 bit OS is used in this test
+    // NOTE: 32-bit OS is used in this test
     ```

-- All the firmwares mentioned were created with Silicon Labs GSDKv4.3.2.
+- All the firmware mentioned was created with Silicon Labs GSDKv4.3.2.

 ## Hardware